What's happened to my hair? Audric:

 - In Howl's Moving Castle, the main character Sophie eventually gets her youth back after being cursed to old age, but her hair stays silver.
 Both she and Howl think it looks good, though.

-- White haired Jack Frost used to have brown hair and eyes before he drowned in a lake.
+- White-haired, blue-eyed Jack Frost used to have brown hair and eyes before he drowned in a lake.

 - The Wicked Queen in Snow White and the Seven Dwarfs, when disguising herself as an old hag, uses "A Scream of Fright" to whiten her hair.